Welcome

 Here's Jack receiving the award from Matt Bothwell.
 Well done Jack!

 We will be observing at Darsham Village Hall Playing Field.
-Doors will be open from 7:00pm until 9:30pm.
+Doors will be open from 7:00pm until 9:30pm and members of the public are welcome to join us.

 Why not join us, and have a look at the heavens using specialist equipment, and learn what's going on in our galactic neighborhood?